 There are three, fully-equipped cabins each with a private bathroom and shower.
 Enjoy a banya (steam bath) in the evenings before bed.
 A washer and dryer are available for your use.

-In Kodiak, a lodge member will pick you up from either from the airport or your choice of accommodations (not included in the package) and drive you by vehicle to Anton Larsen Bay, a 20-minute drive.
-From there, the lodge staff will take you by boat to the Lodge, approximately a 35-minute ride.
+In Kodiak, a lodge member will pick you up either from the airport or your hotel and drive you to Anton Larsen Bay, a 20-minute drive.
+From there, the Lodge staff will take you by boat to the Lodge, approximately a 35-minute ride.

 About Big Timber Lodge

 From the comfort of the lodge, guests view sea otters, whales, numerous bird species, and many other critters.
 After a full day of fishing and outdoor activities, explore the surrounding forest, mountains, and beaches to see what other animals may be wandering about.
 There are exceptional wildlife viewing opportunities in this area.
 Every day is an opportunity for sightings of Sitka blacktail deer, humpback, fin and orca whales, fox, sea otters, river otters, Kodiak brown bear, marmot, bald eagles, puffins and other numerous bird species.

 Transfers between Kodiak and the lodge, cabin accommodations, daily room service, meals, guided fishing activities, use of fishing tackle, bait, lures; and up to 100 pounds of frozen vacuum packed boxed fish fillets.
 Raingear and knee boots are also available for use at the Lodge.

 Airfare, fishing licenses, alcoholic beverages, land access fees (if applicable), personal items, excess baggage fees, gratuities, and anything not listed under inclusions.